nicholasdiazjr509/codeup-web-exercises/JavaFundamentalsStudyGuide.md

 - [ ] I can explain the difference between a runtime and compile-time error.
 - [ ] I can identify the major editions of Java.
 - [ ] I can define what a Java wrapper class is.
+- Describe in some detail the process by which a Java program is able to run on an operating system.
+- Why is Java touted as a "write once, run anywhere" language? capability.
+Because the code runs on the cross-platform Java Virtual Machine, developers can write a Java program on a Windows laptop, then run it on a Linux or Solaris server without recompiling the code for the new platform

+- What is the difference between a .java and .class file? java file contains your Java source code while a .class file contains the
+ Java bytecode produced by the Java compiler.
+It is your . class files that run on the JVM to execute a Java application

+- Why are we using an IDE (IntelliJ) instead of a simple text editor for writing Java code?

+- What is the difference between a JRE and a JDK?

+- Are we currently learning about JavaSE, JavaEE, JavaME, or JavaFX?

+- What are some key differences between JavaScript and Java?

+- Java is a statically typed Object-oriented language and is ran almost everywhere.

+- Why does Java have multiple number data types?
+Why use one over the other?

+- Is a string a primitive type in Java?

+- Describe the difference between explicit and implicit casting using examples.

 ### Java II
 - [ ] I can articulate what OOP is.
 - [ ] I can identify the four levels of visibility for a class/field/method and the identifiers used.